Skip to main content

 Music, Empire, and Empiricism in Early Modern China

-An innovative account of listening and empire-building in 17th- and 18th-century China
+An innovative account of listening and empire-building in 17th- and 18th-century China.

 The Emperor’s New Epistemology explores how listening shaped knowledge and empire-building in seventeenth- and eighteenth-century China.
 As the Manchu dynasty expanded deep into Inner Asian territories deemed foreign by the majority-Han population, the Qing empire’s musical culture encompassed the sounds of Mongols, Uyghurs, and Tibetans, as well as Western music brought by Jesuit and other Christian missionaries.
 Lester Hu reveals that this diversity transformed not only Qing court culture but the very grounds on which knowledge and power could be established.